100 signatures reached

 Why is this important?

-Backing this campaign is essential because the loss of youth workers and a child psychologists position affects every part of the community—not just the young people who rely directly on these services.
+Backing this campaign is essential because the loss of youth workers and adventure centre staff positions affects every part of the community—not just the young people who rely directly on these services.

 1. Protecting Young People’s Wellbeing

-Youth workers and child psychologists provide early support that prevents small issues from becoming crises.
-Without them, more children will struggle with mental health challenges, trauma, and social isolation within our community.
+Youth workers and Outdoor adventure staff provide early support that prevents small issues from becoming crises.
+Without them, more young people will struggle with challenges such as isolation, risk of substance missue, early school leaving, family and peer issues to name a few.

 2. Keeping the Community Safe